ZiplEix/PXEG/README.md

 PXEG is very easy to use.
 You just have to include the header file.
 Then you can use the functions to draw pixels on the screen.

+A wiki is available in the wiki tab of the github repo

 ## How to compile ?

 PXEG is a header only library.
 You just have to include the header file.
 Be careful, you have to link the SDL2 library to your project :